AndrewWhitaker/go-url-shortener/README.md

 I considered the following other database technologies:

-* **REDIS**: Simple key/value store that does support some measure of durability.
+* **Redis**: Simple key/value store that does support some measure of durability.
 However, relational databases like Postgres provide stronger ACID guarantees.
 * **ClickHouse**: Postgres isn't really meant for storing analytical data.
 I considered using ClickHouse to store short url accesses.
 However, I abandoned this idea in favor of keeping the architecture simple.
 We can use a separate analytics database later on if we need to scale in that direction.
 * **SQLite**: SQLite is an excellent self-contained database that would have worked fine in this application.
 However, the extra overhead of getting Postgres running in a docker container was minimal compared to getting SQLite working.
 That said, I think this would have been a fine choice as well.